maxzheng/great-life-guide/README.md

    You will feel lighter and ready to be happy.

 2. **Enjoy the present.** Too often we get stuck thinking about the past or the future, and forget about the present, which is where happiness can be found.
-Like the old saying "you are what you eat", so you feel what you do.
-   If you want to be happy, well, do things that make you happy: play with friends, eat yummy food, go shopping, build cool things, do nothing, love your family and friends, etc. Whatever you do, simply be present and enjoy.
+Like the old saying "you are what you eat", so you feel what you do, therefore do more things that make you happy: play with family and friends, eat delicious food, go shopping, build cool things, do nothing, etc. Whatever you do, simply be present and enjoy it.

-3. **Display your natural drive.** Kids are always doing something because they are naturally driven and are not afraid to show it.
-It starts with their basic human needs, like hunger.
-Then they explore the physical world meticulously with their senses.
+3. **Display your natural drives.** Kids are always doing something because they are naturally driven and are not afraid to show it.
+It starts with their basic needs, like hunger.
+Then they explore the world meticulously with their senses.
 No matter the situation, they let their emotions flow freely.
-Once they are calm, they start to satisfy their desires (e.g. eating candy, play with their toys, watch TV) and let their curiosity and imagination run wild.
+When calm, they start to satisfy their desires (e.g. eating candy, watch TV) and let their curiosity and imagination run wild.
    Finally, their love for family, friends, and things are pure, sincere, and overflowing. :heart:

-To do anything you want:
+To do great things:

 1. **Be mindful with acceptance** to fully understand and be aware of what's going on without judgement or expectations.
-   Always be calm, and let go and learn from anything that disturbs it (e.g. consistently scan your body/mind for any tension and loosen them).
-Stay focused while being aware of the surrounding (e.g. track your emotions and understand/enjoy them but don't let them take over).
-No matter what others say or do to you, retain the calmness and clarity to make decisions objectively.
+   Always be calm, and let go and learn from anything that disturbs it (e.g. Scan your body and mind often for any tension and loosen them).
+Stay focused while being aware of the surrounding (e.g. track your emotions and understand and enjoy them but don't let them take over).
+No matter what others say or do to you, retain the calmness and clarity to make decisions wisely.

 2. **Energize your body, passion, and mind** to increase your potential.
 Exercise regularly to build your body.
 Do what you love and be your true self to let your passion flow as it amplifies results in multitudes.
 Always keep